KDE/homerun/README_MODELS.md

 ### bool trigger(int row)
 - mandatory: yes

 Triggers the action associated with the item at row "row".
-Returns true if the trigger started an action outside of Homerun, false if it did not.
-Returning false can happen if the action failed or if it was handled in another way, for example because the model emitted openSourceRequested().
+Returns true if you want Homerun to close, false otherwise.

 ## Signals
 ## openSourceRequested(QString source)